 This is a flexible bus developed by Triamec.
-The servo drive must be connected with the other Triamec devices and the Triamec PCI-Adapter card forming a ring topology.
-Both jacks (X5, X6) are equivalent, they can be used in any order and are completely interchangeable.
+The servo drive must be connected with the other Triamec devices and the Tria-Link Master (e.g. Triamec PCI Adapter card) forming a ring topology.
+Both jacks (X5, X6) are equivalent, they can be used in any order and are completely inter-changeable.